lngquoctrung/getting-started-docker/README.md

 The above command includes components:

 - `docker run`: A Docker command uses to create and run a new container from a Docker image.
 If the image does not exist in the local repository, Docker will find it on Docker Hub and pull the image to your Docker repository.
-It replaces for the command `docker pull nginx:latest`.
 - `-d`: Shorthand for `--detached`, this flag allows the container to run in the background, which means the container won't display logs and take over the terminal window.
 - `--name nginx`: A flag uses to set the container's name, when you run a container without the flag `--name`, Docker will generate a random name for the container and Docker uses it as unique identification for each container.
 The container name is unique.
 - `-p 80:80`: A shorthand for `--port`, the flag uses to map ports between the host and the container.
 The parameter includes two parts, the first part (before the `:`) is the port on the host and the second part (after the `:`) is the port on the container.
 This flag will map port `80` on the host with the port `80` on the container, which will allow the host can access the Nginx through the port `80`.
 You can change the first part with another port, but the second part must be `80` because this is the default configurations of Nginx.
 - `nginx:latest`: These are the image name and tag, Docker will use it to create container. `nginx` is image name, and `latest` is image tag.
 Docker will pull the latest version of the Nginx image and use it to create a container.

 After running the above command, you will see the following result in the terminal, meaning you successfully run a container.
-To check it, you open the browser and access [http://localhost](http://localhost) (you don's need to write port 80 because it is the default port of any OS).
+To check it, you open the browser and access [http://localhost](http://localhost) (you don't need to write port 80 because it is the default port of any OS).
 If you see the **Welcome to nginx** page, you really successfully run a Nginx container.

 ```shell
 ...:~$ docker run -d --name nginx -p 80:80 nginx:latest